kna0080/Sentinel-Threat-Lab/README.md

 ## Verification & Artifacts

   1. KQL Detection Execution Results
-    The screenshot below confirms that the SIEM successfully ingested the endpoint telemetry and that our custom KQL tracking logic flawlessly isolated the unauthorized brute force attempts against the FakeAdmin user profile.
+    The screenshot in the 'Screenshots' folder confirms that the SIEM successfully ingested the endpoint telemetry and that our custom KQL tracking logic flawlessly isolated the unauthorized brute force attempts against the FakeAdmin user profile.

   2. Live Sentinel Incident Activation Dashboard